cannot see most of the pipework in your home, you may not always know that a leak has formed.

 Unexpected extreme temperature changes in your pipes can force the pipes to expand and contract.
 This

-expansion and contraction may crack the pipes, especially when caused freezing temperatures.
+expansion and contraction may crack the pipes, especially when caused by freezing temperatures.

 7. Intruding Tree Roots